-It is key to put people using services at the heart of decision making, and involve them in all processes.
+It is a key part of good commissioning to put people using services at the heart of decision-making, and involve them in all processes.
 Where possible people with lived experience of the justice system should be involved in co-producing relevant services.

-It is essential that the crucial role of the third sector in providing community justice services which improve people's outcomes is recognised fully.
-The importance of the third sector in effective service provision and co-production in planning is recognised in the National Strategy for Community Justice, and local partnerships have a duty to engage with them.
+It is essential that the crucial role of the third sector in providing community justice services that improve people's outcomes is recognised fully in commissioning.
+The third sector's importance to effective service provision, and co-production in planning is recognised in the National Strategy for Community Justice, and local Partnerships have a duty to engage with them.

-Widening engagement will assist the process of developing a shared understanding of needs, effectiveness, expertise, constraints and opportunity, and strengthened impact of commissioning over time.
+Widening engagement will assist the process of developing a shared understanding of needs, effectiveness, expertise, constraints and opportunity and strengthened impact of commissioning over time.